-- (1) Support the credit ratings upgrade strategy and meet investor expectations - (2) Increase revenues to demonstrate the Agencies' ability to meet future coverage and debt service requirements - (3) Support the Capital Improvement Plan and allow for significant pay-as-you-go financing in the future - (4) Provide improvements to customer service - (5) Allow SJHTCA to fill its Supplemental Reserve and provide the opportunity to repay the \$120 million loan due to F/ETCA - (6) Build cash reserves to protect against future economic downturns and preserve the flexibility for early debt repayment
+- (1) Support the credit ratings upgrade strategy and meet investor expectations - (2) Increase revenues to demonstrate the Agencies' ability to meet future coverage and debt service requirements - (3) Support the Capital Improvement Plan (CIP) - (4) Provide improvements to customer service - (5) Build cash reserves to protect against future economic downturns, allow for future pay-as-you-go CIP financing, and preserve the flexibility for early debt repayment

 The finance staff worked jointly with each department to compile budget expenditure requests.
 The project initiatives and budget requests were then reviewed by executive management.
-The Agency's traffic and revenue consultant attended the March 2016 Board meeting and presented an overview of the Agency's toll revenue history, toll rate elasticity, and how current economic trends may affect toll transactions.
-The proposed annual budget was presented to the SJHTCA Board of Directors at a workshop on April 20, 2016, to obtain direction and feedback.
+The Agency's traffic and revenue consultant attended the March Board meeting and presented an overview of the Agency's toll revenue history, toll rate elasticity, and how current economic trends may affect toll transactions.
+The proposed annual budget was presented to the F/ETCA Board of Directors at a workshop on April 20, 2016, to obtain direction and feedback.
 The workshop included a review of toll rates, revenues, and expenditures.
 Questions received during the workshop were then addressed, and the annual budget is now being presented to the Board of Directors for adoption at the June 2016 board meeting for the fiscal year starting July 1, 2016.
 Approval of the budget requires the consent of at least two-thirds of the Board Members.
 Expenditures during the year must be made in accordance with the Agency's policies.
 Expenditures in excess of the total of each budget category, as defined in the budget resolution, cannot be made without the approval of a budget resolution by at least twothirds of the Board Members.
 The Agency is required to file copies of the annual budget with the trustee on or before the 20th day of July each fiscal year in accordance with the Indentures.

 All budgets are developed on a basis consistent with Generally Accepted Accounting Principles.
-The Chief Executive Officer (CEO) has the authority to make budget transfers within each of the following four categories as long as the total budget amount per category is maintained and the expenditures are made within Board approved policies:
+The Chief Executive Officer (CEO) has the authority to make budget transfers within each of the following six categories as long as the total budget amount per category is maintained and the expenditures are made within Board approved policies:

 - Administration

+- SR 241 (excluding related administration)

+- Capital Improvement Plan

-- Planning, Environmental and Construction
+- Other Planning, Environmental and Construction

 - Toll Operations

 - Debt Service